knuesel/callisto/src/handlers.typ

 //
 // - Math handlers must accept a 'block' argument (true for block equations).
 //
-// - The "text/x.source-generic" handler (used by the default code cell source
+// - The "source-generic" handler (used by the default code cell source
 //   and raw cell source handlers) takes a 'lang' argument.
 //
-// - The "text/x.stream" handler gets a 'name' argument for the stream name
+// - The "stream" handler gets a 'name' argument for the stream name
 //   ("stdout" or "stderr").
 //
-// - The "text/x.error" handler gets 'name' and 'traceback' arguments.
+// - The "error" handler gets 'name' and 'traceback' arguments.
 //
-// - The "application/x.rich-object" handler gets 'metadata', 'type' and
+// - The "rich-object" handler gets 'metadata', 'type' and
 //   'subhandler-args' arguments.
 //
 // When defining a handler, the user can choose to add an '..args' sink if